ebowman/api-first-hand/README.md

     - `ApiFirstCore` - a wrapper for AST-related functionality
     - `ApiFirstPlayScalaCodeGenerator` - a wrapper for the Play-Scala generator

-Because of the modular plugin architecture, all modules must be enabled separatly in sbt's `build.sbt`.
-It is also necessary to configure which parser(s) must be used by the plugin, like that:
+Yu must enable each module separately in sbt's `build.sbt` and configure which parser(s) the plugin will use, like this:

 ```scala
 lazy val root = (project in file(".")).enablePlugins(PlayScala, ApiFirstCore, ApiFirstPlayScalaCodeGenerator, ApiFirstSwaggerParser)